ACCESS-NRI/access-om2-configs/README.md

-# 1deg_jra55_iaf
+# 1deg_jra55_iaf with WOMBATlite

-Standard configuration for 1 degree [ACCESS-OM2](https://github.com/ACCESS-NRI/access-om2) experiment (ACCESS-OM2) with JRA55-do interannual forcing (IAF).
+Standard configuration for 1 degree global [ACCESS-OM2](https://github.com/ACCESS-NRI/access-om2) experiment with JRA55-do interannual forcing (IAF) and WOMBATlite ocean biogeochemistry (BGC).
+This configuration includes ocean BGC but does not include sea ice BGC.

-This is the physics-only version.

 For usage instructions, see the [ACCESS-Hive docs](https://access-hive.org.au/models/run-a-model/run-access-om/)